 The following are a comparison of various covered call examples and related strategies, based on the table below.
 They are actual historical figures taken from the OptionsXpress free covered call screener.

 |EXAMPLE STOCK||STOCK PRICE||OPTION PRICE||STRIKE PRICE||RETURN IF NOT CALLED||RETURN IF CALLED|

 |3 - GHI||26||3||25||11.54%||7.69%|

 |5 - MNO||48||3.5||50||7.29%||11.46%|

 |6 - PQR||52||6||50||11.54%||7.69%|

-The "Return if Not Called" column tells us the percentage return on risk that we can expect if the stock price is not above the strike price at expiry date and we only receive the benefit of the call premium.
+The "Return if Not Called" column tells us the percentage return on risk that we can expect if the underlying stock price is not above the short call options strike price at expiration date, so that we only receive the benefit of the call premium.

 Covered Call Example 1

 We bought 100 shares of ABC for $25 per share - total cost $2,500 ($100 x $25).

 We then sold the $25 call for $2.50 per share, receiving an income of $250 (100 x $2.50).